Compare Providers

 Data approach: Moba's 4 billion+ data points represent historical diagnostic data from across their network.
 ClearWatt's 50+ indicators represent the breadth of metrics they analyse per vehicle.
 Different approaches to achieving diagnostic confidence.

 Output: Moba produces diagnostic reports suitable for trade use.
-ClearWatt produces a consumer-friendly A+ to D grade.
-For buyer-facing certification, neither format carries the weight of an independently certified health certificate.
+ClearWatt produces both a Battery Scorecard report (from OBD testing) and the A+ to D grade (from passive monitoring).
+For buyer-facing certification, neither format carries the weight of an independently TUV-certified health certificate.
+Both outputs present data or grades without an independently validated interpretation, leaving the dealer to draw — and defend — their own conclusion about battery condition.

 What Neither Provider Offers